What To Do When You're No Longer Attracted To Your Partner, According To A Relationship Expert

 Although it may be one of the hardest things you ever say to your partner, it's time to be honest and come clean about your lack of attraction to them.
 Whether you do it in couples therapy, with a therapist to mediate, or do it at home when it's just the two of you, it's important to do it.
 It will also help ease what's going on in your head and heart.

 Realizing you're no longer attracted to your partner isn't the end of the world.
 While in some cases it may mean it's time to accept that the relationship has run its course, in other cases, it could just be a phase.
-As Winter points out, you really need to examine how and why you feel the way you do, then decide what you need to do next to either save what you have or just take your leave.
+As Winter points out, it's important to examine how and why you feel the way you do, then decide what you need to do next to either save what you have or just take your leave.
 Neither choice is wrong if you're doing what's right for you.